How to Brine a Turkey

 Brining is a method of soaking meat in a water-based salt mixture before cooking to lock in moisture.
 Brines are typically a blend of salt and other ingredients for infusing flavor – this can be anything from sugar, herbs, spices, and pepper to dried fruits – into your meat.

-Because brining increases meats’ water capacity substantially, brined meat is incredibly moist.
-An additional advantage for busy Thanksgiving cooks in particular is that brining eliminates the need for basting to keep the turkey moist, freeing extra time and attention for preparing other parts of the traditional feast.
+Brining increases meats’ water capacity, so brined meat is incredibly moist.
+An additional advantage for busy Thanksgiving hosts is that brining eliminates the need for basting to keep the turkey moist, allowing for time and attention to be devoted to preparing other parts of the traditional feast.

 The salt in a brine interacts with the muscle proteins in meat to actually dissolve part of the muscle filaments, which increases the water-holding capacity of the muscle protein cells.
 The cells retain this extra water throughout cooking, therefore reducing water loss.
 Brining works on any poultry, and is also good on pork.